georgematheos/vs-app-backend/api.md

 ---

 ## <a name="websocketsApi"></a>Websockets API

+NOTE that this section is less final than the REST section, and is relatively likely to change.

 Websockets is another technique for having the server and client communicate.
 While REST only allows the client to initiate communication, making requests for the server to respond to, Websockets allows either the client or server to initiate communication.
 Thus, it is useful for notifications, so the server can send information to the client when a notification occurs, without the client first making a request.

 As with REST, feathers provides a client-side framework for Websockets.
 Its configuration is quite simple and described in the “Changing the HTML for Feathers client WebSocket calls“ section of the following webpage: https://docs.feathersjs.com/guides/step-by-step/basic-feathers/socket-client.html.
 As noted at the beginning of the REST API, there is a more modular way of including feathers files that is a better design paradigm.